vyos/vyos-documentation/docs/configuration/trafficpolicy/index.rst

 .. code-block:: none

-  set traffic-policy shaper MY-SHAPER class 30 match HTTP set traffic-policy shaper MY-SHAPER class 30 match HTTPs
+  set qos policy shaper MY-SHAPER class 30 match HTTP set qos policy shaper MY-SHAPER class 30 match HTTPs

 A match filter can contain multiple criteria and will match traffic if all those criteria are true.